digipost/juridisk/digipost-personvernerklaering-engelsk.md

 As a digital mailbox, we ensure that as a user you can receive digital mail from senders with whom Digipost has an agreement.
 Digipost is therefore the data processor for the senders and ensures that the mail they send arrives safely to you as a user of our services.
 We send a delivery confirmation to the sender when the mail has been delivered to you as the recipient.
 From that point on, the mail is your property and only you will decide on the further processing of it.

-Norway Post is not responsible for the content of mail sent.
+Posten Bring is not responsible for the content of mail sent.
 If you have any questions or comments about the mail you receive, you must contact the sender of the mail you receive in your digital mailbox.

 ## 3. FURTHER INFORMATION ABOUT DIGIPOST COLLECTION AND USE OF PERSONAL DATA